-16.1 All relevant reports, assessments and test results pertaining to SEN pupils are confidential.
-Copies of all such materials are kept in a locked filing cabinet in the SEN room.
+16.1 All relevant reports, assessments and test results pertaining to pupils with SEND are confidential.
+Copies of all such materials are kept in a locked filing cabinet in the SEND room.
 Duplicate copies of reports are also kept on file in the School office.
 Individual class teachers must ensure that their copies are securely stored and passed on to the next teacher at the end of the school year.